cvxpy/cvxpy/README.md

 To check whether an Expression object follows the DCP rules, use the method `expr.is_dcp()`.
 [Constraints](#constraints), [Objectives](#objectives), and [Problems](#problems) also have an `is_dcp` method.

 The curvature of any Expression object is accessible as `expr.curvature`.
 Similarly, the sign is accessible as `expr.sign`.
-For scalar expressions, the curvature and sign are strings.
 For example,

 ```
-x = Variable()
+x = Variable(2)
 x.curvature == 'AFFINE'
 x.sign == 'UNKNOWN'